pronguyen03/blog/README.md

 ![scully-serve-done](./src/assets/docs/scully-serve-done.png)

-Go to Scully static server at [http://localhost:1668](http://localhost:1668).
+In browser, go to Scully static server at [http://localhost:1668](http://localhost:1668).
 You will look something like this:

 ![initial-portfolio](./src/assets/docs/initial-portfolio.png)

 **Note**: You will see some ugly texts like "FIRSTNAME LASTNAME", "YOUR JOB TITLE", etc. Don't worry, we will fix these text with your personal information later.

-Click on blog icon to go to blog home page at [http://localhost:1668/blog](http://localhost:1668/blog).
+Then, click on blog icon to go to blog home page at [http://localhost:1668/blog](http://localhost:1668/blog).
 You will look something like this:

 ![initial-blog-home](./src/assets/docs/initial-blog-home.png)

 Congrats, you have seen how your blog look like.
-Now you can stop your terminal and go to the next step to setup firebase for your blog to go live!
+Now you can stop your terminal and go to the next step to setup Firebase to host your blog!

 ### Setup Firebase to host your blog
 - Go to [https://console.firebase.google.com](https://console.firebase.google.com) and login as your google account.